social proof for authors

 • When I’m a guest on someone’s blog or podcast, I share the link on social media.
 That helps others see that I’m open to sharing what I know while it helps send visitors to my host’s site.

-I need to get better at sharing milestones that could include an unusually high number of Pinterest pin shares, or steady growth of the Build Book Buzz Facebook book marketing group.
+I need to get better at sharing milestones that could include an unusually high number of Pinterest pin shares or steady growth of the Build Book Buzz Facebook book marketing group.

 For you, it might be achieving a certain number of reader reviews, the number of times your book has been added to shelves on Goodreads, or hitting a target number of book sales or downloads.

 Examine what you’re doing now; assess what you can add or improve.
-Social proof is necessary and important.
-Make sure you’re demonstrating it.

 What social proof do you provide now on your website?
 What do you plan to add?